-The OPCC/Group terminated the contracts of a number of employees in 2019/20, incurring liabilities of £270k (£243k in 2018/19).
-One of the Police Staff employees included in the table above worked in a shared role with Northamptonshire Police and Leicestershire has therefore only met 50% of their costs.
+The OPCC/Group terminated the contracts of a number of employees in 2020/21, incurring liabilities of £20k (£270k in 2019/20).

 7. Jointly Controlled Operations (Group)

 The Group participates in collaborative arrangements with other East Midlands Forces.
 The police officers involved are seconded from the individual forces and all costs are borne in agreed proportions.
 Details of the member forces are set out in the table below (where reference is made to 'all 5 forces' this refers to Leicestershire, Derbyshire, Nottinghamshire, Northamptonshire and Lincolnshire).